 - Wages from Primary Job – list what you actually bring home (net income, not gross income)

 - Child Support

 - Side Hustle – any income from a secondary job(s).
-(Babysitting, paper route, part-time-minimum-wage-have-to-make-ends-meet job, etc.)
+(Babysitting, house sitting, part-time-minimum-wage-have-to-make-ends-meet job, etc.)

 No cheating here, list out EVERYTHING.
-If you aren’t honest in your budget there really is no point in even going through the process.
+If you aren’t honest in your budget there’s really no point in even going through the process.

 Some things to note.
 If you have big expenses, for example, you pay your car insurance every six months, divide that payment by six and include the monthly amount in your budget.
 Then when it comes due, you will already have that money saved up.